 For the goat: Turn your slow cooker on low and heat the coconut oil in the bottom of the bowl.
 Add the onions.

-While the onions brown, prepare the goat--peel and trim away any leathery membrane or patches of fat.
+While the onions brown, prepare the goat--peel and trim away any leathery membrane and patches of fat.
 Goat is a very lean meat so don't concern yourself with peeling off everything (some of that fat will add good flavor).
 Rub the prepared shanks down with Harissa sauce, and then place in the bottom of the slow cooker to brown.
 Turn the shanks after a few minutes and brown the other side.

 Add the wine to the pot, along with the broth.
-Scatter the dices tomatoes, minced garlic, and carrots around the pot.
+Scatter the diced tomatoes, minced garlic, and carrots around the pot.
 Add salt and pepper.
 Close the slow cooker and set it for 4 hours.

 When the slow cooker is almost done, steam the butternut squash in a steam basket for 8 minutes.
 (TIP: Alternatively, before you start the slow cooker, simply leave the butternut squash in two halves, place a steam basket OVER the goat shanks in the slow cooker, and put the butternut squash in the basket.
 When the goat is done, the squash will be too!).
 Mash the squash with a potato masher or in a blender.